 Add a goal.
 Add last years sales as the goal.
 Drag Total Units Last Year to the Target goals field.

-Optionally, format the KPI by selecting the paintbrush icon to open the Formatting pane.
+Optionally, format the KPI by selecting the paint roller icon to open the Formatting pane.

 When you have the KPI as you want it, pin it to a dashboard.